richardhoff88/online_learning_torank/README.md

-# Online Learning ToRank: Robustness and Adversarial Attacks
+# Online Learning to Rank: Robustness and Adversarial Attacks

 ## Overview